Rodich2017/Radostina_task/readme.txt

 Angular
 The goals of Angular is to bind code between user interface and objects.
 This tool is very, very power I think.
-It is good for mobile apps and
+It is good for apps on web, mobile web, native mobile and native desktop.

 Ebean framework